dam024/PHYS-449-midterm-project/README.md

 python main.py -h
 ```

 A basic command for running is to use the -t flag.
-To resume the training at it's last state, use the flag -rt.
+To resume the training at its last state, use the flag -rt.
 The flag -rt may be used only if an error occured during the execution of the program or if the model needs more training, as it will restore the exact same state the model was when it was saved.
 ```sh
 python main.py -t [-rt]
 ```